ros2/ros2_tracing/README.md

 * Use `$ROS_TRACE_DIR` if `ROS_TRACE_DIR` is set and not empty.
 * Otherwise, use `$ROS_HOME/tracing`, using `~/.ros` for `ROS_HOME` if not set or if empty.

-Additionally, make sure that the `tracing` group exists and your user is added to it.
+Additionally, make sure that the `tracing` group exists and that your user is added to it.

 ```
 # Create group if it doesn't exist